 She founded Kim Turner, LLC to address the unmet need for relevant Public Safety Dispatcher training and to do her very small part in contributing to a very noble profession.

-What is Kim Turner, LLC all about?
+Instructor for Kim Turner, LLC

 In 2016, Anthony Alvo became a Fundamentals of Law Enforcement Instructor at Rialto High School, Rialto, CA. He is a Career and Technical Education instructor who teaches students about the academic standards, technical skills, and personal traits that are desirable within the law enforcement industry.
 Prior to entering into the field of education, Anthony amassed nearly twenty years of law enforcement experience.
 He began his career as a police officer for the Los Angeles Police Department and carried over his experience to the Chino Police Department until he retired.
 He transitioned from police officer to public safety dispatcher for both the Chino Police Department and the San Bernardino County Sheriff’s Department (SBCSD) where he was subsequently promoted to Public Safety Dispatcher Trainer and assigned to the Training Unit.